sandboxie-plus/sandboxie-docs/docs/Content/DropConHostIntegrity.md

 **Sandbox Options > Security Options > Advanced Security**

 The checkbox is labeled **Drop ConHost.exe Process Integrity Level**.
-Selecting it writes `DropConHostIntegrity=y`; clearing it leaves the option disabled.
+Selecting it writes `DropConHostIntegrity=y`; clearing it removes the sandbox’s explicit value.
+The setting then falls back to any inherited template or `[GlobalSettings]` value, or to the default `n` if none is configured.

 ## Applying changes